bcobo/SIRENA/doc/SIRENAfunctions.rst

     .. cpp:member:: PulsesCollection** pulsesAll

         Member of *PulsesCollection* structure to successively store all the pulses used to create the library.
 Re-populated after each processed record.

-    .. cpp:member:: OptimalFilterSIRENA** optimalFilter

-        Optimal filters used in reconstruction

     .. cpp:member:: int* const status